People search

 Died Between 4 May 1692 and 5 Sep 1693 - Died between being discharged from the ship Sweepstakes and his will being proved, probably closer to the latter.

 I hope to find from navy records where / when William died, if he died at sea.
-The wills and admons index (PROB12) should show whether or not he died at sea.
+The wills and admons index (PROB12) may show whether or not he died at sea.

 Notes - (Research):I can't be sure that the William baptised in Herne was the one who married in London, but it seems highly likely.